|1||Mount Hood Village, Oregon|

 Much of Texas experienced an isolated pollution event in June of 2020 in which trade winds carried a sand cloud over 2 miles wide across the Atlantic Ocean for over 5,000 miles to North Texas.
 The sandstorm resulted in the North Texas region’s thickest dust in roughly 20 years, sending Fort Worth’s air quality levels to “unhealthy” levels.10 While unique in its severity, these kinds of sandstorms do occasionally occur in the area.
 As deforestation becomes a growing problem as a result of the warming global climate, such international air quality events could become more prominent.

-Discover the influences may be affecting Fort Worth’s AQI in real-time by using Fort Worth’s air pollution map to observe the impact of wind on ambient PM2.5.
+Discover the influences may be affecting Fort Worth’s AQI in real-time by using Fort Worth’s air pollution map to observe the impact of wind on ambient PM2.5, also available on the AirVisual app.

 + Article Resources